If you want to start a course business and wonder how much does it cost to create an online course, then you’ll love this guide.

-The cost of creating videos for your course will depend on the type and the quality of course videos you want to create.
+The cost of creating videos for your course will depend on the type and the quality of videos you want to create.

 For instance, if you want to create talking head videos that show you speaking to the camera, you need to factor in the equipment cost for shooting the videos, setting up a basic home studio, plus the cost of video-editing software.

-Besides all the standard screen recording features, it also gives you decent video editing and enhancement features, and you won’t need a separate video-editing software.
+Besides all the standard screen recording features, it also gives you decent video editing and enhancement features, and you won’t need separate video-editing software.

 You can get the Deluxe plan of Screencast-O-Matic at less than $20 for an annual license, and this plan gives you all the features you are likely to need.

 Recording high-quality audio is a major challenge for many course creators, and I’d recommend using a microphone and a pop filter to get quality audio output for your course videos.

 You can get the starter version of the Blue Yeti microphone for $100 on Amazon, plus you can get a pop filter for $10.

 Let’s add the numbers to calculate the cost of creating screencast videos.